 The determination to switch formats was based on the inherent uncertainty about how the remaining participants viewed each other, combined with the nature of this unique asset.
 Did the family office really want to own this trophy asset?
 Did the foundations not want these assets to possibly disappear from the public eye for another 70 years?
-Did the participants believe the others to be a likely good steward of the asset and would each one be content if it lost the auction?
+Did the participants believe the others to be likely good stewards of the asset, and would each one be content if it lost the auction?
 Was ego involved?
-Based on the answers to these questions answers which only the Trustee and her advisors had (or didn't have) - the Trustee moved to a sealed bid format, where it was most likely that the bidders could not accurately guess the intent of the others and bid accordingly.
+Based on the answers to these questions - answers that only the trustee and her advisors had (or did not have) - the trustee moved to a sealed-bid format, where it was most likely that the bidders could not accurately guess the intent of the others and bid accordingly.